jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

     - [ ] Basic Types
     - [ ] Variable Declarations

 You know yourself best.
 Think back to the Timeframe Formula.
 The example estimated 8hrs/week and 12 weeks in total.
-Knowing the speed that you read it, you would adjust accordingly.
+Knowing how fast you work (i.e. read, code, etc.), you would adjust accordingly.
 A complete timeline would have all the weeks (i.e. 12 in this case) filled out.

 Two important tips: